pixelstorm/coding_guidelines_custom_builds/README.md

 1. Use a pixelstorm email address as the setup email address
 1. Remove 'just another wordpress site' from the strapline - replace with company strapline if they have one.
 1. Replace wp logo with client logo on the wordpress admin login screen
-1. delete, hello world post, sample page and hello dolly and akismet
+1. Delete, hello world post, sample page and hello dolly and akismet
-1. disable comments on new posts in site settings
+1. Disable comments on new posts in site settings
-1. set utc time to +10 and week starts on Sunday
+1. Set utc time to +10 and week starts on Sunday